 Before 2020’s lockdown, stats show people streaming on Spotify and Bandcamp the most on Fridays between the hours of 10 am and 3 pm.
 Now that the world has turned upside down, the best answer is whenever you think your fanbase will be the most engaged.

 Typically, this still includes early mornings and early evenings.
-If you have already released music on the streaming services, check your artist account statistics for when the best time of day to release music for your fans to check out your work the most.
+If you have already released music on streaming services, check your artist account statistics for when the best time of day to release music for your fans to check out your work the most.

 Making a music video for your song is one of the most effective ways to get fans.
 Finding elements of the content material that make for exciting, vibrant visuals can be a huge amplifier for your releases.